 Your child will develop the ability to talk about things that have happened

-in the past, rather than just things that are currently happening.
+in the past or will happen in the future, rather than just things that are currently happening.

 By five, your child will understand and use words that explain

-when things occur, such as ‘before’, ‘after’ and ‘next week’.
+when things happen, such as ‘before’, ‘after’ and ‘next week’.
 She might

 still have trouble understanding complicated ideas, such as ‘at the same